 Based in Italy, EPOS ERIC is currently joined by fourteen countries: Belgium, Denmark, France, Greece, Iceland, Italy, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia and the United Kingdom, and Switzerland participating as observer.

-By linking up hundreds of individual research infrastructures located in the European countries, EPOS ERIC will provide open access to a large pool of integrated data, data products and facilities for researchers.
+By linking up hundreds of individual research infrastructures located in the European countries, EPOS ERIC will provide open access to a large pool of solid Earth science integrated data, data products and facilities for researchers.

 The EPOS ERIC legal seat is hosted in Rome, at the Istituto Nazionale di Geofisica e Vulcanologia (INGV) headquarter.
 The ICS Central Hub (ICS-C) is hosted in the United Kingdom (BGS) and France (BRGM) with technical operational support from Denmark (GEUS).

 The General Assembly (GA) of members is the governing body of the EPOS infrastructure.
 The GA is composed of representatives of the EPOS ERIC members, with voting rights and observers, with no voting rights.

 The GA is responsible for the overall direction and supervision of EPOS ERIC.
 Its duties include:

 - appointing the Executive Director and the members of the external advisory boards;

 - adopting the implementing rules, the annual budget and the decisions on contributions;

 - approving the admission of new Members/Observers;

 - deciding on any other matters that are necessary to fulfil the task of EPOS ERIC.